machteldbogels/devicetwinsync/README.md

-# Easily store and query your IoT device data by scaling storage instead of your cloud gateway
+# Scaling and querying Device Data outside of a Cloud Gateway
 Duplicating device twins from IoT Hub to Cosmos DB using Azure Functions